A Survey of Continual Reinforcement Learning: Biography Section

-Some CRL methods have preliminarily explored the use of hypernetworks and masks to merge policies. \textbf{Hypernetworks} are neural networks that generate the weights of another neural network, allowing for the dynamic generation of task-specific policies \cite{chauhan2024brief}.
+\textbf{Hypernetworks} are neural networks that generate the weights of another neural network, allowing for the dynamic generation of task-specific policies \cite{chauhan2024brief}.
 The use of hypernetworks in CL has shown promise in merging policies while maintaining task-specific adaptability \cite{Oswald2020Continual}.
 In CRL, \textit{HyperNetwork-based implementation of PPO} (HN-PPO) \cite{pfilemon2022hypernetworkppo} employs a hypernetwork to generate policy weights conditioned on task embeddings, enabling the agent to adapt to new tasks without discarding previously acquired knowledge.
 By regularizing the output of the hypernetwork, the method mitigates catastrophic forgetting and ensures stability across tasks.
 Similarly, Xu \etal \cite{xupolicy2024} integrated a hypernetwork for state-conditioned action evaluation, which dynamically generates evaluators to adapt policies based on current states.
-This not only facilitates knowledge transfer but also enhances few-shot generalization, allowing the model to adapt more efficiently to new tasks.
+This not only facilitates knowledge transfer but also enhances few-shot generalization.
 These methods demonstrate the versatility of hypernetworks in dynamically encoding task-specific policies within a shared architecture, reducing memory overhead while ensuring efficient knowledge reuse.
+Recent work also studies how to balance model expressivity with robustness when shared architectures must represent diverse tasks under continual drift \cite{surdej2025BalancingExpressivity}.
 However, the computational complexity of hypernetwork training and the need for a refined training pipeline remain challenges for future research.